apcamargo/genomad/docs/_source/quickstart.md

 ## Executing geNomad

-Now you are ready to go! geNomad works by executing a series of modules sequentially (more on that in the documentation), but we provide a convenient `end-to-end` command that will execute the entire pipeline for you in one go.
+Now you are ready to go! geNomad works by executing a series of modules sequentially (you can find more information about this in the [pipeline documentation](pipeline.md)), but we provide a convenient `end-to-end` command that will execute the entire pipeline for you in one go.

 In this example, we will use an *Klebsiella pneumoniae* genome ([GCF_009025895.1](https://www.ncbi.nlm.nih.gov/data-hub/genome/GCF_009025895.1/)) as input.
 You can use any FASTA file containing nucleotide sequences as input. geNomad will work for isolate genomes, metagenomes, and metatranscriptomes.